AlexHaxe/hxL8/README.md

 The MacOSX binaries are unstable, they only work approx 10% of the time.

-Windows32 binary was tested on Windows XP and seems to work.
+Windows32 binary was tested on Windows XP.
+Java binary was tested on Linux.